Joe Gyau

-Joseph-Claude Agyeman Gyau (born September 16, 1992) is an American professional soccer player who plays as a winger for Allsvenskan club Degerfors IF.
+Joseph-Claude Agyeman Gyau (born September 16, 1992) is an American professional soccer player who plays as a winger for USL Championship club Las Vegas Lights.
 From 2014 through 2019, Gyau represented the United States national team and earned three caps.

 Early life

 Born in Tampa, Florida, he grew up in Silver Spring, Maryland, where he played youth soccer for the nearby Bethesda Roadrunners before joining the IMG Soccer Academy in 2009.
 Gyau is of third-generation pedigree of professional footballers, being the son of former U.S. international Phillip Gyau and the grandson of Joseph "Nana" Gyau, a former Ghanaian international.

 Club career

-Gyau Signed for Hoffenheim with fellow teammate Charles Renken in 2009.
-The two were under the age of 18 and could not participate in any matches and were loaned to the Vancouver Whitecaps where they were apart of a residency program from 2009-2010.
+Gyau Signed for Hoffenheim with teammate Charles Renken in 2009.
+The two were under the age of 18 and could not participate in any matches and were loaned to the Vancouver Whitecaps where they were a part of a residency program from 2009 to 2010.
 After the season in Canada It was agreed upon that the two would start out playing for Hoffenheims U19 squad.
 Shortly after arriving and leading the team in minutes Gyau was moved up to Hoffenheims U23 in 2011.
 Gyau, only 18, made numerous appearances catching the eye of the first team and was soon moved up once again.
 Gyau made his Debut for the first team in a DFB pokal match against Greuther Furth in 2011 at the young age of 19.
 In April 2012 Gyau would sign His first team contract and In August 2012, Gyau was loaned to 2.
 Bundesliga side FC St. Pauli from TSG 1899 Hoffenheim for the entire season, with an option for another season.
 He made his League debut for Hoffenheim in April 2014, coming on in the final 21 minutes of a 0–0 draw against Eintracht Frankfurt.
 In June 2014, Gyau joined Borussia Dortmund.
 Initially this would only be for the U23 but shortly after he was moved up to the first team to participate in their preseason.
 Gyau scored a last minute game winner in a friendly match against Heidenheim.
 Post preseason Gyau remained with the first team and was a regular in the 18 man roster.
 On September 24, 2014, he made his first team debut for Borussia Dortmund against VfB Stuttgart, coming on in the 74th minute of the match which ended in a 2–2 draw.
 After being out with injuries for nearly two years, he made his return with Borussia Dortmund II as a substitute on October 29, 2016.